SomethingCon/SomethingCon.github.io/src/pages/organizers/index.md

 <div class="organizer-name">CJ Joulain</div>
 <div class="organizer-pronouns">they/them</div>
 <div class="organizer-bio">
-CJ is a wonderful software engineer with a passion for creative computing and unusual programming languages.
-They love exploring the intersection of art and technology, and have organized several local tech meetups focused on experimental programming.
+CJ is a technologist who has worn various Engineering and Product hats.
+They have organized several local Bay Area tech meetups, are a current member of [Zinc Coop](https://zinc.coop/), and enjoy learning in community.
 </div>
 </div>